bptlab/argos/_posts/2017-07-18-frontend-workflow.markdown

 ---

 ## An Argos introduction for users
-This page will explain the basic workflow with the Argos front end and will help the user to get started the first time, the application is used.
+This page will explain the basic workflow with the Argos front end and will help the user to get started the first time the application is used.
-Headlines should be seen as a structuring element but this guide is meant to be read in a row.
+Headlines should be seen as a structuring element but this elementary guide is meant to be read in a row.

 #### A guide to entity mappings
-Starting with a new front end, there are a few steps for users to do before first events can be viewed.
+Starting with a new front end, there are a few steps for users to do before first events can be observed.
 The first time the front end is opened, there should already be a few entities in the [`Grid-View`](https://bptlab.github.io/argos/jekyll/update/documentation/2017/07/06/grid-view-users-guide.html).
-But when inspecting them, no associated events might be shown.
+But when inspecting them in the [`Detail-View`](https://bptlab.github.io/argos/jekyll/update/documentation/2017/07/11/detail-view-users-guide.html), no associated events might be shown.

 Initially, the system does not know how to match occurring events with the correct entity.
 To make the system aware of connections between event type attributes and entity attributes, entity mappings need to be created for each event type.